feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> If you were Algerian, you might sing "Ya Rayah" under the rain, while a flower
+#> If you were Algerian, you might sing "Ya Rayah" while running under the rain,
-#> might "sing" the gentle melody of "Fleur d'Algérie."
+#> and if you were a flower, you might hum "Bent Bladi."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "9f6b97f1-8c52-4357-acdc-9bb3b860a337"
+#> [1] "feb249e2-07a9-4259-b327-8dea6d74e85d"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"